rorygleeson/aws-transcribe-iotcore/sam-lambda-iot-rule/README.md

 ## Testing

+1) First test that the sensor can send data to AWS IoT.
+We do this by monitoring the topic that the ESP32 device sends data to.
+In Iot Core open test and subscribe to that topic (esp32/pub).
+Verify that every 5 seconds data arrives.
+This verifies that the device is communcating with Iot Core.

+2) Verify that the data is inserted into the DynamoDb.
+To ensure the full data ingestion process is working, we verify that the sensor data is stored in DynamoDB.

 * Navigate to [AWS IoT Core](https://console.aws.amazon.com/iot) and click on 'Test'
 * Publish a message on the AWS IoT topic set in your query.
 * To confirm the function responded to the event, check the CloudWatch logs for the Lambda function or the contents of the DynamoDB table that was generated for this application.